 To avoid costs connected with supply chain failures, an enterprise needed a better way to manage raw materials delivery.
 They decided to use their suppliers’ route details as well as weather and traffic data provided by trustworthy external sources to identify the probability of delivery delays.
 To do that, their big data tool (quite possibly integrated with their MRP) used predictive analytics and calculated possible delays and raw materials shortages.
 Based on these calculations, the enterprise worked out a supply-related emergency plan and is now able to run their production uninterrupted and avoid excessive downtime costs.

 Intel’s factory equipment live-streams IoT-generated data into their big data solution (probably integrated with MES).
 The analytics solution uses this data for pattern recognition, fault detection and visualization.
 It allows engineers to see what tendencies require their immediate attention and what actions are needed to prevent serious breakdowns on the shop floor.
 Such predictive maintenance reduces reaction time from 4 hours to 30 seconds and cuts costs.
 In 2017, thanks to big data and IoT, Intel predicted saving $100 million.
 This doesn’t look surprising at all: according to the research, predictive maintenance has appeared on companies’ radars exactly in 2017 and has got straight to top 3 big data use cases.

-As a standard after-sales procedure, a client requested Caterpillar Marine to do an analysis of how hull cleaning impacts fleet performance.
+As a standard after-sales procedure, Caterpillar Marine was requested by one if their clients to do an analysis of how hull cleaning impacts fleet performance.
 Caterpillar’s big data solution (integrated with their Asset Intelligence platform) analyzed data from sensors on ships running with and without cleaned hulls.
 Then, it found correlations between the client’s hull-cleaning investments and fleet performance.
 Soon, Caterpillar concluded that their client needed to clean hulls more often (every 6.2 months, not 2 years) and that related investments paid off.
 As to the manufacturer, big data allowed them to ensure the most efficient exploitation of their products and improve the company’s image.

 As a proponent of after-sales with a personalized approach to customers in manufacturing, General Electric helps power producers use big data at 4 levels.